Your Ambition.

 Leadership

 Most leadership approaches attempt to optimize behavior.
 I work further upstream—internal to the leader, in their clarity, their core relationships, in the culture they exude— because that is where authentic leadership is forged.
 You cannot help but bring your shadows, perfectionism, and internal noise into your leadership and your team.
 They stifle your creativity and relational power.
 You'll be more effective as a leader—and happier—when you start running on better fuel.
-We work together to integrate your Type A drive with internal clarity, self mastery, and relational intelligence, allowing you to create and lead, rather than push outcomes.allowing you to create and lead, rather than push outcomes.
+We work together to integrate your Type A drive with internal clarity, self mastery, and relational intelligence, allowing you to create and lead, rather than push outcomes.

 Life

-Second, I partner with people redefining “success” in their internal and personal lives.
-Often these are people who have succeeded in professional life, but for whom chasing more of the same has become inauthentic.
-I help them define the transition from Type A into their next great adventure.
+I partner with people reexamining and redefining “success” in their lives.
+Often these are people who have succeeded professionally, but for whom chasing more of the same has become inauthentic.
+I help people at an inflection point transition to their next great chapter.

 I’ve watched brilliant people burn out, hollow out, or fracture their core relationships at the peak of their professional success.
 Alternatively, I've watched people transform from perpetually “chasing more” into broader and deeper forms of success, and have walked that path myself.